 When you retire, a whole new world of opportunity can open up.
 Not having to go to work leaves the days free, and for many of us, it’s the first time we can really create our own rules and schedules.

 But, while the beckoning freedom means we can pursue hobbies and goals we didn’t have time for before, it can also come with concerns.
 You might not know how you’ll fill your days once you’ve retired, or maybe you worry you’ll become bored or isolated.

-Though the beauty of retired life is that it isn’t static, and you can adapt your days to whatever you’re interested in at that moment.
-Retirement is a new chapter of life, an opportunity for you to try different things, do what you love, and challenge yourself in new ways.
+Yet, the beauty of retired life is that it’s not static, and you can adapt your days to whatever you’re interested in at that moment.
+Retirement is a new chapter of life, and an opportunity for you to try different things, do what you love, and challenge yourself in new ways.

 So, if you’re looking for inspiration, here are 21 brilliant retirement ideas for any age.